-- 17.1 Where, at the conclusion of an investigation, the Conduct Department considers that the test set out in Disciplinary Bye-law 5.1 has been met in respect of one or more allegations arising out of the conduct matter, it shall report those allegations to the Conduct Committee in accordance with IDR 20. - 17.2 Where, at the conclusion of an investigation, the Conduct Department considers that the test set out in Disciplinary Bye-law 5.1 has not been met in respect of a complaint made by a complainant and investigated in accordance with IDR 12.1, the Conduct Department shall notify the complainant of its intention not to report such allegations to the Conduct Committee. - 17.3 Where a complainant considers that some or all of the allegations referred to in IDR 17.2 should be considered by the Conduct Committee, the complainant shall notify the Conduct Department in writing within 28 days of the date of service of the notice under IDR 17.2 of their request for the Conduct Committee to consider the rejected allegations, setting out why, in their opinion, the rejected allegation(s) give rise to a liability to disciplinary action under the Disciplinary Bye-laws. - 17.4 After receiving notice pursuant to IDR 17.3, the Conduct Department shall report the rejected allegation(s) to the Conduct Committee in accordance with IDR 20 either on their own, or alongside other allegations where the Conduct Department considers the test set out in Disciplinary Bye-law 5.1 has been met. - 17.5 The Conduct Department shall notify the member, firm, affiliate or relevant person of the allegations that it intends to report to the Conduct Committee, including any rejected allegations where the complainant has asked for the rejected allegations to be considered by the Conduct Committee in accordance with IDR 17.3
+- 17.1 Save where the matter is dealt with under IDRs 13.1, 14.1 or 19.3, where, at the conclusion of an investigation, the Conduct Department considers that the test set out in Disciplinary Bye-law 5.1 has been met in respect of one or more allegations arising out of the conduct matter, it shall report those allegations to the Conduct Committee in accordance with IDR 20. - 17.2 Where the Conduct Department considers that the test set out in Disciplinary Bye-law5.1 has not been met in respect of any allegations arising out of a conduct matterinvestigated in accordance with IDR 12.1, the Conduct Department shall notify the complainant of its intention not to report such allegations to the Conduct Committee. - 17.3 Where a complainant considers that some or all of the allegations referred to in IDR 17.2 should be considered by the Conduct Committee, the complainant shall notify the Conduct Department in writing within 28 days of the date of service of the notice under IDR 17.2 of their request for the Conduct Committee to consider the rejected allegations.
+Any request must set out why, in the complainant's opinion, the rejected allegation(s) give rise to a liability to disciplinary action under the Disciplinary Bye- laws. - 17.4 After receiving notice pursuant to IDR 17.3, the Conduct Department shall report the rejected allegation(s) to the Conduct Committee in accordance with IDR 20 either on their own, or alongside other allegations where the Conduct Department considers the test set out in Disciplinary Bye-law 5.1 has been met.
+If more than 28 days have elapsed since the date of service of the notice under IDR 17.2, the rejected allegation(s) shall only be reported to the Conduct Committee if the Head of Investigation is satisfied that the complainant could not reasonably have been expected to respond to the notice within 28 days. - 17.5 The Conduct Department shall notify the member, firm, affiliate or relevant person of the allegations that it intends to report to the Conduct Committee, including any rejected allegations which the complainant has asked to be considered by the Conduct Committee in accordance with IDR 17.3